m-lab/epoxy-images/README.md

 this repository will generate new boot images with the updated Kubernetes components.
 In mlab-sandbox and mlab-staging, the newly built images will be automatically deployed to a node upon reboot.
 However, in production (mlab-oti) they will not be automatically deployed without further action.
+See the following section for more details.

+## Configure ePoxy to use a newer image version

-In order to deploy the new boot images to production you will need modify the `ImagesVersion` property of every ePoxy Host GCD entity to match the tag name of the production release for this repository.
+In order to deploy the new boot images to production you will need to modify the `ImagesVersion` property of every ePoxy Host GCD entity to match the tag name of the production release for this repository.
 This can be done using the `epoxy_admin` tool.
 If you don't already have it installed, then install it
 with: